 MGIS Provides Disability Insurance for Veterinarians

-MGIS designed its Group long-term disability insurance for veterinarians and other healthcare professionals.
+MGIS designed Disability Guard for Doctors™ for veterinarians and other healthcare professionals.
 This coverage mirrors key provisions of individual disability insurance (IDI) while providing underwriting and cost advantages associated with group disability insurance.
 Features important to veterinarians include:

 - Extended “own occupation” definition of disability allows for a more comprehensive coverage trigger for disability that renders an employee unable to perform the majority of the occupational duties in their trained field.